pact-foundation/pact-jvm/README.md

 Most of Pact-JVM is written in Scala.
 You can build it using SBT (the old way).
 We are moving the build to Gradle, so you can build it with that too.

+### Note on buiding pact JVM with Java 6 or 7

+Scala requires a lot of permgen space to compile.
+If you're using Java 6 or 7, use the following java and sbt options:

+    export JAVA_OPTS='-Xmx2048m -XX:MaxPermSize=1024m -XX:PermSize=1024m'
+    export SBT_OPTS='-Xmx2048m -XX:MaxPermSize=1024m -XX:PermSize=1024m'

 To build the libraries:

     $ sbt clean test install